NORVIControllers/NORVI-X/NORVI X-Q8/README.md

 ---

 ## How to Validate the Example

-1. Apply a valid input signal
-2. Observe the outputs on the **TFT screen**
+1. Observe the outputs on the **TFT screen**
-3. Check the **Serial Monitor** for status updates
+2. Check the **Serial Monitor** for status updates
-4. Confirm that changing the output state reflects correctly in both TFT and Serial Monitor
+3. Confirm that changing the output state reflects correctly in both TFT and Serial Monitor

 ---